Join the Marlowe Society online now

 This portrait is believed to be of Christopher Marlowe.
 It was discovered at Corpus Christi College, Cambridge, in 1953 and required extensive restoration work.

-The age of the sitter and date of the portrait matches Marlowe, who was born in February 1564, and who attended the College between 1580 to 1587.
+The age of the sitter and date of the portrait matches Marlowe, who was born in February 1564, and who attended the College between 1580 and 1587.
 The inscription reads ANNO DNI AETATIS SVAE 21 1585 - "Aged 21 in 1585".